cvat-ai/cvat/cvat/apps/documentation/user_guide.md

       - Duration — is the amount of time the job is being worked.
       - Assignee is the user who is working on the job.
         You can start typing an assignee’s name and/or choose the right person out of the dropdown list.
+      - Reviewer – a user assigned to carry out the review, read more in the [review](#review) section.
       - `Copy`.
 By clicking Copy you will copy the job list to the clipboard.
         The job list contains direct links to jobs.